IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

 {: #using-the-cli-local}

 1. {{site.data.reuse.cncf_cli_login}}
 2. Find the existing {{site.data.reuse.eem_manager}} instance that you want to configure.
-If you have not created one yet, create one by using one of the templates for [OpenShift](../../installing/installing/#install-an-event-manager-instance), or on other [Kubernetes platforms](../../installing/installing-on-kubernetes/#install-an-event-manager-instance).
+If you do not have an {{site.data.reuse.eem_manager}} instance, then follow the [installation instructions](../../installing/installing/#install-an-event-manager-instance) to create an instance.
 3. Change to the namespace where your instance is installed.
 4. Edit the custom resource for the instance as follows: